 The Directors of Mara Conservancy are responsible for ensuring that revenue is distributed strictly as per the terms and provisions of the Management Agreement.
 Revenue peaks during the high tourist season from June to September and falls dramatically in the low season from February to May.

 HOW PARK FEES ARE DISTRIBUTED

-Ticketed sales are initially split into two parts; 55% to the Trans-Mara County Council, and 45% to the Mara Conservancy.
+Ticketed sales are initially split into two parts: 55% to the Trans Mara County Council, and 45% to the Mara Conservancy.

-With 36% of revenue fees, the Mara Conservancy undertakes all aspects of protected area management including: security, tourism, infrastructure maintenance and development.
+KAPS received 9% of the revenue from Mara Conservancy's 45% share.
+With the remaining 36%, Mara Conservancy undertakes all aspects of protected area management including: security, tourism, infrastructure maintenance and development.

-Ticketed sales are not the only revenue collected; there are also non-ticketed sales such as campsite booking fees, balloon fees and annual vehicle fees for lodges and camps.
+Ticketed sales are not the only revenue collected; there are also non-ticketed sales such as campsite booking fees, balloon fees, and annual vehicle fees for lodges and camps.

 Non-ticketed sales revenue are distributed in the same manner as ticketed sales.